 Children’s Photo Session – Photo Examples

-You can create a great shot by asking your child to hug or play with his favorite bunny, teddy bear, or other toy he likes.
-It is better to choose natural poses for a photo shoot of children.
-For example, you can take pictures of your child while they are doing their usual activities: drawing, doing their homework, or playing.
+You can create a great shot by asking your child to hug or play with his favorite bunny, teddy bear, or another toy he likes.
+It is better to choose natural poses for a photoshoot of children.
+For example, you can take pictures of your child while doing their usual activities: drawing, doing their homework, or playing.
 A great shot is obtained when the child bursts into laughter.
-Such photos are very sincere and natural.
+Such photos are frank and natural.
 You can ask your child to make a face.

 Due to the popularity of social networks, many women are wondering how to take a beautiful selfie.
 As with all photography, selfies value naturalness.
 Particular attention should be paid to the correct light and a good angle.
 Cold light or daylight is good for selfies.

 It is not recommended to be photographed in full face.
 An excellent solution would be to turn your head 30-45 degrees.
 If you raise the camera above you, the neckline and part of the environment will be captured in the frame.
-This method will help to visually enlarge the eyes and smooth the jawline.
+This method will help to enlarge the eyes and smooth the jawline visually.

 Selfies that are taken against the backdrop of beautiful places or attractions look good.
-Selfies with a celebrity are especially valuable.
-Selfies taken in extreme or unusual situations are very popular.
+Selfies with a celebrity are precious.
+Selfies taken in extreme or unusual situations are viral.
 For example, when practicing dangerous sports.
-Selfies with beloved pets are the most successful, which will certainly evoke emotion.
+Selfies with beloved pets are the most successful, which will undoubtedly evoke emotion.

 10 Effective Tips for Posing During A Photoshoot

 - Stay relaxed, don’t hold your breath.
-Each pose should be natural and comfortable, then you easily enter the frame.
+Each pose should be natural and comfortable; then, you quickly enter the frame.

-- IMPORTANT!
-You should not radically change the pose after each photo: only one element of your pose changes from frame to frame (for example – head tilt, hand position, hip rotation).
+- You should not radically change the pose after each photo: only one element of your posture changes from frame to frame (for example – head tilt, hand position, hip rotation).
 When transitioning between poses, do everything without sudden movements.